AtharvKulkarni2110/reinforcement-learning/README.md

 1. model-based RL - In this type, the environment is fully observable or MDP is known for the environment(current state fully describes the environment).
 2. model-free RL - In this type, MDP is unknown for the environment.

- Before referring main project it's suggested to refer to other_environments.txt file for better understanding about different algorithms.
+ Before referring main project it's suggested to refer to the other_environments.txt file for a better understanding of different algorithms. frozen lake environment-
 ![policyiteration-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/eae7a6f0-7f9f-42d5-866e-aa2bd228157b)
+minigrid environment-